Kiczu/Kiczu/README.md

   <li>👋 Hi, my name is Adrian.
 I am a Junior React Developer.</li>
   <li>🌱 I'm currently learning TypeScript + Tailwind.</li>
   <li>📫 How to reach me: adrian.mamyto@gmail.com</li>
-  <li>🧑‍💻 I want to be a orchestra man, so I want to learn a lot of tech stacks, like PHP, C++, C#, Next.Js, Angular, Machine Learning, Blockchain, etc.</li>
+  <li>🧑‍💻 I want to be a orchestra man, so I want to learn a lot of tech stacks, like PHP, C++, C#, Next.Js, Angular, Machine Learning, etc.</li>
   <li>🔮 In the future, I would like to try my hand at creating games, but for now I am focusing on improving my Web Developer skills.</li>
   <li>⚡ Fun fact: When I coding, I listen all about geopolitics and Jazz.</li>
 </ul>